Shakeskeyboarde/vite-live-preview/README.md

 Forcibly enable or disable the plugin.

-By default, the plugin is automatically enabled when the mode is `preview` or `preview:*`.
+By default, the plugin is automatically enabled when the mode starts with `preview`.
 If this option is set to true, then the plugin is enabled even if a preview mode is not present.
 If this option is false, then the plugin is disabled even if a preview mode is present.

+## Debugging

+the `--debug` or `--debug=live-preview` flag can be used to enable debug logging.

 ## The Problem